 Harvard University - BA California College of Arts and Crafts - BFA University of California, Riverside - MA Princeton University - PhD

 Gina’s love of history, literature, art, and writing were all forged while growing up in Los Angeles, where she spent her spare time painting, reading, and plotting her escape.
-After graduating from Harvard, where she studied English and American literature, she returned to California to pursue postgraduate studies in painting and an M.A. in art and architectural history.
+After graduating from Harvard, where she studied English and American literature, she returned to California to pursue postgraduate studies in painting and an MA in art and architectural history.
 Her MA thesis on late 19th century French luxury brothels allowed her to explore historical issues of gender, space, and architecture.
-In 2012, she received her PhD in Architectural History from Princeton University and has been teaching courses in urban history, history of science, art and architectural history, and politics ever since.
-At Thacher, Gina will join the faculty of the History Department, serve as an academic advisor, and work with students at the Writing Center.
-She will be living on campus with her husband, Jake, and two young children, Luke and Greta.
+In 2012, she received her PhD in architectural history from Princeton University and has been teaching courses in urban history, history of science, art and architectural history, and politics ever since.
+At Thacher, Gina is a member of the History Department faculty, serves as an advisor, and works with students at the Writing Center.
+She lives on campus with her husband, Jake, and two young children, Luke and Greta.

 During his time at Thacher, Jeff has taught courses in Spanish, history, and economics.
-He’s currently serving as dean of faculty and interim assistant head of school, as well.
 He is also the head coach of varsity football—having himself played four years of football at Trinity University and then worked as assistant football coach at TMI-The Episcopal School of Texas in San Antonio, where he also taught Spanish.
 Jeff appreciates the tightly knit community at Thacher and enjoys the Outdoor Program, whose trips into the Sespe, the San Rafael Mountains, and the southern Sierra have taught him a lot about camping.
 Guided by his love of Spanish, Jeff has explored Mexico and studied in Latin America.
 He lives on The Hill with his wife, Kara, and their two sons.

 Williams College - BA University of San Francisco - MAT